dominictarr/dat-table/README.md

-# data-table
+# dat-table

-A datascructure for tables of data.
+A data structure for tables of data.

 a table of data, as in a CSV, with methods for operating on the data, as well as formatting as csv.